15 AI Prompts for Brainstorming That Actually Work

 Try it

-You can test any of these in Smillee AI without signing up.
-Copy a prompt, paste it in with your specific topic, and see what you get.
-If the first answer is weak, push back — that's where the real brainstorming starts.
+You can run any of these in Smillee AI without signing up.
+Copy a prompt, drop in your topic, see what comes back.
+If the first answer's weak, push back — that's not the brainstorm failing, that's where the brainstorm starts.

 Start chatting →More from the blog